Aparna Nancherla

-Aparna Nancherla (born August 22, 1982) is an American comedian and actress of Indian descent.
-She has appeared on Inside Amy Schumer and has written for Late Night with Seth Meyers and Totally Biased with W. Kamau Bell.
+Aparna Nancherla is an American stand-up comedian and actress.
+She has had recurring roles on television series including BoJack Horseman and Corporate and has written for Late Night with Seth Meyers and Totally Biased with W. Kamau Bell.
 Nancherla released her debut comedy album Just Putting It Out There through Tig Notaro's Bentzen Ball Records on July 8, 2016.

 Early life

 Aparna Nancherla was born in Washington, D.C., United States into an Indian Telugu Hindu family; her parents immigrated to the United States from Hyderabad, India in the 1970s.
 She has an older sibling, Bhavana.

 She grew up outside Washington, attending Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia.
 Nancherla attended Amherst College in Amherst, Massachusetts and studied psychology.
+She graduated in 2005.

 Career

-After graduating from college she returned to Washington, D.C., where she began her standup career.
+After college she returned to Washington, D.C., where she began her standup career.
 Nancherla moved to Los Angeles, then to New York City to write for Totally Biased until the show's cancellation in 2013.
 Nancherla was subsequently a staff writer for Late Night with Seth Meyers in 2015.

 Nancherla's credits also include several web series, including Your Main Thing with John Early, and co-created and starred in Womanhood, a satirical advice series with comedian Jo Firestone.

 In 2019 she was featured in Laughing Matters, a 30-minute YouTube documentary created by SoulPancake in collaboration with Funny or Die wherein a variety of comedians discuss mental health.

 Appearances

 Live-action

 Nancherla has appeared on Conan and Comedy Central's The Meltdown with Jonah and Kumail.
 Variety named her to its list of "Top 10 Comics to Watch for 2016" and The New York Times said that Nancherla "has become a comic in demand for her quirky, relatable and punchy humor."
 She is also the co-host of Blue Woman Group, which the Daily Beast calls "a hilarious podcast about depression."

-In 2016, Comedy Central announced that Nancherla will record a half-hour special for the network.
+In 2016, Comedy Central announced that Nancherla would record a half-hour special for the network.

 In 2017, she played a ramen blogger in season two of Master of None, had a recurring role in the first two seasons of the HBO series Crashing, which aired from 2017 to 2018, and played Grace in the Comedy Central series Corporate, which aired from 2017 to 2020.

-In March 2018 she appeared on the Netflix's series, The Standups.
-She also made her feature debut in the 2018 film, A Simple Favor.
+In March 2018 she appeared on the Netflix series The Standups.
+She also made her feature debut in the 2018 film A Simple Favor.

-In 2020, she appeared on Netflix's series, Space Force as Pella Bhat.
+In 2020, she appeared on the Netflix series Space Force as Pella Bhat.

+On January 17, 2024, Nancherla was one of the panelist-contestants on the premiere episode of After Midnight with Taylor Tomlinson.

+In December 2025, the comedy streaming service Dropout will premiere Nancherla's first full-length special, Hopeful Potato.